The Voice (Australian TV series): Series overview

-Warning: the following table presents a significant amount of different colors.
+Warning: the following table presents a significant amount of different colours.

 Seasons synopsis

 Season 1 (2012)

 Karise Eden was crowned the first winner of The Voice Australia.
 Darren Percival was runner-up, followed by Rachael Leahcar in third place and Sarah De Bono in fourth place.
 Season one saw 80% of artists enter the music charts, culminating in 9 out of the top 10 in finale week.
 Eden made history with eight singles in the charts and both a number-one single and album.

 Season 2 (2013)

 The second season of The Voice Australia crowned Harrison Craig the winner, under Seal's tutelage.
 Keith Urban did not return as a coach after it was officially announced he would become a judge on American Idol.
 The Nine Network confirmed on 29 November 2012 that Latin pop star Ricky Martin would replace Urban as the new coach.
 Luke Kennedy placed second under the new coach, with Celia Pavey third and Danny Ross fourth.